award

 Wrongful Termination

-Getting fired is a tough pill to swallow for most people, but losing your job unlawfully without any valid reason is even worse.
-Fortunately, there are steps you can take to ensure that you are properly compensated if you lost your job unlawfully, and the team of lawyers at Heidari Law Group can help you get started today.
+Being fired is difficult for anyone, but being unlawfully dismissed without a valid reason is even worse.
+Fortunately, there are steps you can take to seek justice, and the skilled lawyers at Heidari Law Group are ready to help you get started today.

-In California and Nevada, employees have a right to know exactly why they are being terminated from their employment.
-In the event the employer does not disclose why the employee is being let go or does not have a valid reason to fire the employee, there are serious repercussions.
+In California and Nevada, employees have the right to know the reason for their termination.
+If an employer fails to provide a valid reason or does not disclose why the employee is being let go, there can be serious legal repercussions.

 What Is the Statute of Limitations for Wrongful Termination in California?